 Description

 My second digital system began as an experiment to see how much I could better the sound quality of the first.
 It will forever be in a constant state of evolution.
 With foundational knowledge that power means everything in a good set up, I put all my effort into getting right what I didn’t with the first system - power and connection.
 The ‘boxes’ had to be obviously well matched, but the primary task at hand was everything else that brought power to the boxes and connected them.
-I wanted to do as little as possible with room acoustics by way of panels and/or active digital systems which would manipulate the signal for room correction, without sacrifice to sound quality, to which the irregularity and atypical space of my listening room helped greatly.
+I wanted to do as little as possible with room acoustics by way of panels and/or active digital systems which would manipulate the signal for room correction, without sacrifice to sound quality, to which my nearfield listening position and the atypical irregularity of my listening room helps greatly.
 All exposed walls in front of the plane of the speaker driver’s were treated to thick drapes on tracks (curtains basically) in order to create a wide range of different sound absorption configurations.
-The listening room is eccentrically rectangular, with practically no right side wall, and the left side enclosure begins three feet away behind the left speaker, then drops back to five feet in front of the plane of the driver.
-The speakers are placed with drivers six feet from the front wall, eight feet (2.4m) apart, with the listening position about seven feet (2.1m) equidistant from each driver.
-The back wall sits about six feet (1.8m) from the listening position.
+The listening room is eccentrically rectangular, with practically no right side wall, and the left side enclosure begins three feet away behind the left speaker, then dropping back to five feet in front of the plane of the driver.
+The speakers are placed with drivers six feet from the front wall, eight feet (2.4m) apart, with the listening position seven feet (2.1m) equidistant from each driver.
+The back wall sits six feet (1.8m) from the listening position.
 The ceiling is almost ten feet high, with the full height drapes on tracks along the close left side wall and across the back wall reducing the amount of morning light coming into the space, while allowing for adjustability with unwanted reflections.

 A great variety of different streamers, servers, dacs, amplifiers, preamplifiers, isolation products, power distributors and cables have passed through this system, for extended comparative listening sessions.